thewca/wca-regulations/wca-regulations_2012.md

 ## Article Z: Optional Regulations

 Optional regulations may be applied to a competition by its organisation team to facilitate the administration of the competition.
-The WCA Board must approve the application of (an) optional regulation(s) to a competition.
+The WCA Board must approve any optional regulations for a competition.

 - Z1) The organisation team may require competitors to submit puzzles during registration.
 - Z2) The organisation team may limit the number of events per competitor.